duckdb/duckdb-web/docs/configuration/pragmas.md

 By default, profiling information is printed to the console.
 However, if you prefer to write the profiling information to a file the `PRAGMA` `profiling_output` can be used to write to a specified file.

-> Warning The file contents will be overwritten for every new query that is issued, hence the file will only contain the profiling information of the last query that is run.
+> Warning The file contents will be overwritten for every new query that is issued, hence the file will only contain the profiling information of the last query that is run:

 ```sql
 SET profiling_output = '/path/to/file.json';